 Method 3: Check Your Available Storage Space

 The third method to fix the “Upload Failed to Write File to Disk” error is to check your available storage space.
-Follow these steps to check your available storage space:

 Log in to your web hosting control panel.

-Navigate to the Disk Usage section.
+Navigate to the Summary section.

 Check how much disk space you have used and how much is remaining.